cstamas/cstamas.org/content/blog/2024/09/handling-sensitive-data-in-maven.md

 On CI you can make it a "secret" and pass over via environment variable, while on workstation you can (and should) hook it into `pinentry` or `gpg-agent` that usually provide integrations with host OS keychains as well.

+Maven4 password encryption is handled by the new CLI tool: `mvnenc`.